munificent/game-programming-patterns/book/event-queue.markdown

 Unlike some more modest patterns in this book, event queues are complex and tend to have a wide-reaching effect on the architecture of our games.
-That means you'll want to think hard about how -- or if -- you use it.
+That means you'll want to think hard about how -- or if -- you use an event queue.

 ### A central event queue is a global variable